Agents of S.H.I.E.L.D.

 Joss Whedon, writer and director of the MCU film The Avengers (2012), began developing a S.H.I.E.L.D. pilot in August 2012.
 Gregg was confirmed to reprise his role that October, and the series was officially picked up by ABC in May 2013.
-The series attempted to replicate the production value of the MCU films on a broadcast television budget, while also having to work within the constraints of the MCU which were dictated by Marvel Studios and the films.
+The series attempted to replicate the production value of the MCU films on a broadcast television budget while also having to work within the constraints of the MCU that were dictated by Marvel Studios and the films.
 Prosthetic makeup was created by Glenn Hetrick's Optic Nerve Studios, while Legacy Effects contributed other practical effects.
 Composer Bear McCreary recorded each episode's score with a full orchestra, and the visual effects for the series were created by several different vendors and have been nominated for multiple awards.

 The series premiered on ABC in the United States on September 24, 2013, and concluded with a two-part series finale on August 12, 2020, with 136 episodes broadcast over seven seasons.
 After starting the first season with high ratings, the ratings began to drop.
 Ratings continued to fall with subsequent seasons, but were more consistent within each season, while reviews for all seasons were consistently positive.
 Several characters created for the series have since been introduced to the comic universe and other media.
 An online digital series, Agents of S.H.I.E.L.D.: Slingshot, centered on Cordova-Buckley's Elena "Yo-Yo" Rodriguez, was released in December 2016 on ABC.com.
 Other spin-offs were planned but never materialized.